jdpoveda/Sandbox-android-app/README.md

 // ****SafeArgs - Pass data between Fragments (part of Jetpack Navigation)

+// ****LifeCycle - Use the Jetpack's LifeCycle lib to observe changes in the lifecycle of an Activity/Fragment  (Jetpack LifeCycles)

 // ****NavigationDrawer - Add a Navigation Drawer to the app using Jetpack's navigation features

 // ****RecyclerView - Implement a RecyclerView using androidx, itemClickListener and ViewBinding.